-Brit bloke busted over backdoor blagging of US troops' data
+US indicts Brit bloke over backdoor blagging of US troops' data

 Alleged Suffolk hacker cuffed by Blighty's plods in separate investigation

-A 28-year-old British man has been charged with the alleged hacking of thousands of computer systems in the US and other countries, a New Jersey attorney said today.
+A 28-year-old British man has been indicted in the US, which alleges he hacked of thousands of computer systems in the US and other countries, a New Jersey attorney said today.

-Lauri Love of Stradishall, England, stands accused of one count of accessing a US department or agency computer without permission and one count of conspiracy.
+Lauri Love of Stradishall, England, was indicted on one count of accessing a US department or agency computer without permission and one count of conspiracy.

 “As part of their alleged scheme, they stole military data and personal identifying information belonging to servicemen and women," said US attorney Paul Fishman in a statement listing the full charge sheet.